vala-lang/vala-docs/docs/faq.md

 make [https://valadoc.org](https://valadoc.org) less useful.
 Typically, valadoc.org content tracks the latest stable version, if you're using a current Linux distribution, is likely the same version you have on your system.
-If you make a local copy of the bindings you use they will often be older versions which don't match what [valadoc.org](https://valadoc.org) says.
+If you make a local copy of the bindings you use, they will often be older versions, which don't match what [valadoc.org](https://valadoc.org) says.